jesus-steeleconsult/sql-ssms-image/README.md

 Your SQL Server and schema live in the sqlcontainer Docker container.

-## Connecting to SQL Server from your mac.
+## Connecting to SQL Server from your Mac.

 - Open your database GUI.
 - The db connection is localhost, port 1433.
 - Username is sa
 - Password is Appl3s123

-## Connecting to SQL Server from a Parallels Windows VM after setup
+## Connecting to SQL Server from a local Parallels Windows VM after setup

 - If you haven't set up your VM to connect to the SQL Server container, skip to the optional step below.
 - Open your database GUI.